base/base/docs/specs/experimental/gov-delegation.md

 The `_delegate` function MUST first check that the length of `_newDelegations` does not exceed `MAX_DELEGATIONS`.
 Then, it MUST calculate the voting power of all active delegations of the `_delegator`, and calculate the voting power adjustments for the new delegatee set using `_newDelegations`.
 Afterwards, the function MUST update the voting power of the current and new set of delegatees.
-Throughout this process, the function MUST use the `DelegationAdjustment` and `Op` types to store voting power adjustments and the operation to perform (add or subtract voting power).

 The function MUST then sort the new delegatee set in descending order, and store the delegations as part of the `_delegations` mapping.
 While sorting, the function MUST check for the validity of the delegations, as specified